FedScale/FedScale.github.io/_docs/dataset/sys/index.md

 Client device availability is dynamic in FedScale benchmarking.
 We incorporate a large-scale user [behavior dataset](https://arxiv.org/pdf/2006.06983.pdf) spanning across 136k users to emulate the behaviors of clients.
 It includes 180 million trace items of client devices (e.g., battery charge or screen lock) over a week.
-We follow the real FL setting, which considers the device in charging to be available.
+We follow the real federated learning setting, which considers the device in charging to be available.

 **Details**:
 `./benchmark/dataset/data/device_info/client_behave_trace` contains a list of device configurations including its active period and model type.